 Together, we will maintain an environment of openness, mutual respect, trust and flexibility.
-ONFC is a value driven co-operative, committed to high ethical standards, humanistic values, and a strong and living ONFC culture.
+ONFC is a value driven company, committed to high ethical standards, humanistic values, and a strong and living ONFC culture.
 Our culture promotes valuing differences as well as similarities of all people.

 Diversity at ONFC is actualized when people treat each other respectfully regardless of their differences, when members of different groups feel comfortable and confident to apply their various perspectives and approaches.
 At ONFC, we embrace and value the uniqueness of all individuals.